matthewpizza/kirby-twig-plugin/README.md

 A simple plugin to use the [Twig](http://twig.sensiolabs.org/) template engine with [Kirby](http://getkirby.com/).

+:warning: This plugin no longer supports Kirby 1.
+To use it, specify `1.1.2` as the version when requiring.
-:warning: This plugin does not currently work with Kirby 2.
+:warning: This plugin requires at least Kirby 2.0.5.

 ## Installation